-Carnation IFD-25958-3 is a genetically modified (GM) variety of Dianthus caryophyllus L. used as a decorative plant species.
-The mauve colour of the flowers results from the expression of two newly introduced genes encoding flavonoid 3',5'-hydroxylase (f3'5'h), dihydroflavonol 4-reductase (dfr) and a hairpin RNA interference (RNAi) gene, which down-regulates endogenous dfr.
-These three constructs, together with endogenous genes involved in the anthocyanin biosynthesis pathway, enable the biosynthesis of delphinidin in the petals.
-Carnation IFD-25958-3 also contains a mutated herbicide tolerance als gene coding for an acetolactate synthase (ALS) variant protein, used to facilitate the selection of GM shoots during the genetic transformation process.
+Carnation IFD-26407-2 is a genetically modified (GM) variety of Dianthus caryophyllus L. used as a decorative plant species.
+The dark mauve colour of the flowers results from the expression of two newly introduced genes encoding cytochrome b5 (cytb5) and flavonoid 3',5'-hydroxylase (f3'5'h) which, together with endogenous genes in the anthocyanin biosynthesis pathway, enable the biosynthesis of delphinidin in the petals.
+Carnation IFD-26407-2 also contains a mutated herbicide tolerance als gene coding for an acetolactate synthase (ALS) variant protein, used to facilitate the selection of GM shoots during the genetic transformation process.

-In the present scientific opinion, the GM carnation IFD-25958-3 is evaluated by the Scientific Panel on Genetically Modified Organisms of the European Food Safety Authority (EFSA GMO Panel) in the light of the scope of notification C/NL/09/01 (import, distribution and retailing in the European Union (EU) of GM carnation cut flowers for ornamental use only).
+In the present scientific opinion, the GM carnation IFD-26407-2 is evaluated by the Scientific Panel on Genetically Modified Organisms of the European Food Safety Authority (EFSA GMO Panel) in the light of the scope of notification C/NL/09/02 (import, distribution and retailing in the European Union (EU) of GM carnation cut flowers for ornamental use only).

-Therefore, the EFSA GMO Panel evaluated the safety of carnation IFD-25958-3 for humans considering three possible routes of exposure through: (1) dermal contact, (2) inhalation and (3) accidental oral intake.
-Owing to the scope of this notification, the EFSA GMO Panel did not assess the possible consequences of the intentional consumption of GM carnations by humans.
-In relation to animals, both intentional and accidental oral intake were excluded from this opinion, as carnation IFD-25958-3 is not expected to enter the feed chain or to be accidentally consumed in the field (cultivation being excluded from the scope) (EFSA, 2009a).
+Therefore, the EFSA GMO Panel evaluated the safety of carnation IFD-26407-2 for humans considering three possible routes of exposure through (1) dermal contact, (2) inhalation and (3) accidental oral intake5.
+Owing to the scope of this notification, the EFSA GMO Panel did not assess the possible consequences of the intentional consumption of GM carnations by humans6.
+In relation to animals, both intentional and accidental oral intake were excluded from this opinion, as carnation IFD-26407-2 is not expected to enter the feed chain or to be accidentally consumed in the field (cultivation being excluded from the scope) (EFSA, 2009a).

 Moreover, considering the scope of this notification, a very limited environmental exposure with respect to viable plant parts of the GM carnation is expected.
-Hence, the environmental risk assessment (ERA) is mainly concerned with the consequences of exposure through: (1) unintended release into the environment of GM carnations obtained by vegetative multiplication, (2) pollen dispersal from GM cut flowers to other carnations and wild relatives, (3) dispersal of seeds produced by GM cut flowers and possible progeny and (4) discarded GM carnation cut flowers resulting in possible exposure of environmental bacteria to recombinant DNA.
+Hence, the environmental risk assessment (ERA) is mainly concerned with the consequences of exposure through: (1) unintended release into the environment of GM carnations obtained by vegetative multiplication, (2) pollen dispersal from GM cut flowers to other carnations and wild relatives, (3) dispersal of seeds produced by GM cut flowers and possible progeny, and (4) discarded GM carnation cut flowers resulting in possible exposure of environmental bacteria to recombinant DNA.